 For purposes of this letter, professional standards define a disagreement with management as a financial accounting, reporting, or auditing matter, whether or not resolved to our satisfaction, that could be significant to the financial statements or the auditor's report.
-We are pleased to report that no such disagreements arose during the course of our audit.
+We are pleased to report that no such disagreements arose during our audit.